ASME-KLS-GIT/ROS2/ROS2_general/ROS2_Intro.md

 These services are meant to be quick and are hence not generally preferred for long running tasks.

 Services in ROS2 can be put into two entities , namely :
-	Service Client
-	Service Server

-A service client is an entity that will request a remote service server to perform a computation on its behalf.
+- Service Client : A service client is an entity that will request a remote service server to perform a computation on its behalf.

-A service server is the entity that will accept a remote procedure request, and perform some computation on it.and assume that there's no automated system maintaining all the semantics.
+- Service Server : A service server is the entity that will accept a remote procedure request, and perform some computation on it and assume that there's no automated system maintaining all the semantics.